Terrified (film): Plot

-Nearby, Jano meets Dr. Mora Albreck, another paranormal investigator.
-Mora has arrived to meet Walter, after viewing the video recordings he sent her.
-However, he has gone missing, leaving his house empty.
-Together with Rosentock, another supernatural researcher, Jano and Albreck visit Juan, now the main suspect in his wife's murder and held in a psychiatric facility.
+Jano happens to meet Dr. Mora Albreck, another paranormal investigator, nearby.
+Mora has arrived to meet Walter after viewing the video recordings he sent her.
+However, he has since gone missing.
+Jano explains the situation with Alicia's son to her.
+While they speak, they hear a neighbor's child scream for his mother and realize he had intruded on the house and seen the corpse.
+They move the body to an outside freezer.
+Unbeknownst to them, the neighbor's child is watching and records them.
+Jano, Dr. Albreck, and another paranormal researcher, Rosentock, visit Juan, now the main suspect in his wife's murder in a psychiatric facility.
 After being assured they believe his story, Juan allows them to investigate his house.

-The specialists return to the troubled street, before separating to investigate one property each.
+The specialists return to the troubled street and separate to investigate Walter's and Juan's houses.
 Funes accompanies Rosentock, who is based at Walter's house.
-Dr. Albreck and Rosentock theorize the neighborhood acts as a crossover to another dimension of existence that allows dark entities to come from there.
-The entities apparently travel through water, similar to bacteria.
-As weird phenomena occur and the investigators begin to die in gruesome and inexplicable ways, Funes realizes he has no choice but to flee the scene or risk losing his own life.
-After hearing from another officer, he returns to the houses with gasoline, burning them to the ground.
+Dr. Albreck and Rosentock theorize that the neighborhood serves as a gateway to another dimension of existence, allowing dark entities to emerge from it and travel through tap water, haunting the houses along the street.
+Rosentock becomes obsessed with his investigation and remains in Walter's house.
+In his attempts to escape, Funes witnesses Jano supernaturally trapped in a chest of drawers and Dr. Albreck being dragged into the other dimension by a being that appears to be Walter.
+He experiences a heart attack.
+Alicia returns to confront Funes about his choices in dealing with the situation before committing suicide.
+Funes finally retrieves gasoline and uses it to burn down Alicia's house.

-Back at the psychiatric facility, the police attempt to further question Juan but he is distracted by the figure of a tall man behind them, a man who resembles a burned Rosentock.
-They turn around, seeing nothing except for an empty chair.
+Back at the psychiatric facility, the police attempt to further question Juan, but he is distracted by the figure of a tall man behind them who resembles a burned Rosentock.
+They turn around and see an empty chair move on its own.
 Suddenly, the chair flies towards the camera.